Tacocat405583/vprofile-server-setup/README.md

 ### Jenkins Automation

 This project includes a Jenkins pipeline to automate building, testing, and deploying the application.
 Special thanks to the original repository from hkhcoder.
-Huge thanks for their contributions for their part in helpign me find what I love doing as a developer.
+Huge thanks for their contributions for their part in helping me find what I love doing as a developer.

 ### Jenkinsfile Overview